 The longer your injury endures, the greater the risk of running into serious overcompensation injuries and a permanent change in gait.

 Everything in the human body is connected.
-An IT Band injury can lead to other injuries over time if not treated properly.
+An IT Band or hip bursitis injury can lead to other injuries over time if not treated properly.
 For example, the knee of your opposite leg may start hurting due to increased strain on it while you are trying to walk.
-On-going pain in this area could potentially result in long term (chronic) hip pain.
+On-going pain in this area could potentially result in long term (chronic) knee pain.

 You may also over-strain your hip or lower back on the opposite, healthy side because you will automatically put more weight on your non-injured side to cope with everyday activities.
 When you experience pain on the opposite side of your body, this is something called "over compensation" pain.